THE HISTORY OF GREYHOUND ATHLETICS…

-MSCC was accepted into the National Junior College Athletic Association for their first season in 2010-11 and competed in Division 3 while offering no athletic scholarships.
+MSCC was accepted into the National Junior College Athletic Association for their first season in 2010-11 and competed in Division III while offering no athletic scholarships.
 Thanks to the school districts in West Memphis and Marion, “home” basketball games were played in the high school arenas while the teams leased a private gym off-campus for practice.
-Following that first season, Russell Hill was the first Greyhound to sign a NCAA Division I scholarship to Southern University, Stoglin returned to Mexico to coach professionally and Parker took over as head men’s coach while West Memphis-native Kimberly Turner was named the women’s coach.
+Following that first season, Russell Hill was the first Greyhound to sign an NCAA Division I scholarship to Southern University, Stoglin returned to Mexico to coach professionally and Parker took over as head men’s coach while West Memphis-native Kimberly Turner was named the women’s coach.

-On October 22, 2013, the athletic department moved into their new home and hosted their first games in “The Dog House” on November 1 in the inaugural Greyhound Tipoff Classic.
+On October 22, 2013, the athletic department moved into their new home and then hosted their first games in “The Dog House” on November 1 in the inaugural Greyhound Tipoff Classic.
 The Greyhounds recorded the first victory in the new facility by topping a tough Mid-Continent University team by a final score of 98-95 to go 1-0 on the season.
 The Lady Greyhounds won their first home game just days later on November 4, 2013, by defeating Shawnee Community College, 95-56.

-MSCC President Dr. Glen Fenter stepped down on June 30, 2015, and the Wellness Center was renamed in his honor to become the Glen F. Fenter Athletic Complex.
+MSCC President Dr. Glen Fenter stepped down on June 30, 2015, and the Wellness Center was renamed in his honor and became the Glen F. Fenter Athletic Complex.
 At the same time, Mid-South Community College accepted an offer to merge into the Arkansas State University system and became Arkansas State University Mid-South on July 1, 2015.
 To stay connected to the school he built from its inception, Dr. Fenter moved into an advising role of President Emeritus, and Dr. Debra West was named to lead ASU Mid-South as the college's first Chancellor.

 The 2015-16 season saw both programs continue to rise as the men won 18 games for the second consecutive year while leading the nation in rebounding and finishing sixth in assists and seventh in scoring.
 The Greyhounds again sent all five sophomores and a freshman to four-year colleges including two NCAA Division I signees.
 And winning nine games in Coach Tate's first year at the helm, the Lady Greyhounds set the record for wins in a season.